ZtechConsulting/ExportVBACode/README.md

 # ExportVBACode
 This repository provides Excel VBA code to automatically export VBA modules when a workbook is saved so that they may be recovered if the pseudocode becomes corrupted.
-It als0 provides a subrouting to reimport multiple files at one time, which can be used for recovery.
+It also provides a subrouting to reimport multiple files at one time, which can be used for recovery.

 I’ve been burned by the poor implementation of VBA into Excel countless times.
 It is absolutely shameful that Microsoft has let this problem go on for 10+ years with no real attempt to fix it.
 It rears its ugly head in many different ways but there is one overriding theme: hundreds of lines of VBA code getting crossed up between multiple bidirectional compilation paths and corrupting itself to the point it prevents saving of the file.
 I’ve seen at least 100 threads of users reporting erratic behavior of VBA-enabled workbooks resulting in loss of tens of thousands of hours of work which I’m highly confident originated from this problem.
 (Admittedly, I cannot prove that)